Difference between UPC and EAN-13

-Originally the 12 digit UPC system was created in the 1970s by George Laurer. – these work with 2 different parities – a left side odd parity and a right side even parity (each with 6 digits) – the parities for these can be seen in the attached.
+Originally the 12 digit UPC system was created in the 1970’s by George Laurer.
+These work with 2 different parities.
+There is a left side odd parity and a right side even parity (each with 6 digits).

 Later, a 13 digit EAN-13 system was introduced as a superset of the UPC barcodes.
-These were deliberately designed to be used in conjunction with UPC-12 barcodes.
-And hence, employed both the left odd parity and the right even parity of the UPC barcodes, but added an additional parity (a left-even parity) which was to be used on a selection of the left hand side digits –
+These were deliberately designed to be used in conjunction with UPC-A barcodes and hence, employed both the left odd parity and the right even parity of the UPC barcodes, but added an additional parity (a left-even parity) which was to be used on a selection of the left hand side digits.

 How do they scan?

 Because the actual bars are the only part of the barcode that is scanned (i.e the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
 This is largely to do with what the scanner or software system is expecting to see.
 Often times this occurs when a barcode that is not linked on the system is scanned.
 The software has no point of reference for what format the barcode should be, and, hence, assumes that it is UPC format.
 When the number is first added to the system in the 13 digit format and linked to the product in the system (this is generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately as an EAN-13 format barcode.